 Grevillea trees can make an interesting statement in the home landscape for those living in suitable climes.
 Keep reading to get more Grevillea planting information.

 What is Grevillea?

 Grevillea (Grevillea robusta), also known as silk oak, is a tree from the Proteaceae family.
 It originated in Australia, but is now growing well in North America.
 This is a tall tree and is referred to as being a skyline tree with lots of vertical accent.
 Grevillea is very fast growing and can live 50-65 years.

 This evergreen has a rugged look.
 It can grow to be over 100 feet tall, but most mature trees are around 50-80 feet high and 25 feet wide.
-While the tree is tall, the wood is very brittle.
-The top branches are known to blow off in heavy winds.
+Although the tree is tall, the wood is very brittle and the top branches are known to blow off in heavy winds.
 However, the wood is often used for lumber for cabinet making.

 The leaves of the tree look like the foliage of a fern, with feathery leaves.
 In the spring it blooms with bright yellow and orange flowers.
 After the tree is done blooming, it reveals black leather-like seed pods.
 Birds and bees love the tree’s nectar and are always around it.